Polstjärnepriset 2024

 • to raise your level further through your own competition preparations

-• to prepare you for the challenges of the music profession, such as auditions and preparations of auditions and concerts
+• to prepare you for the challenges of the music profession, such as auditions and concerts

 Eligible for the competition are musicians born 2005-2009, playing one of the standard classical orchestral instruments including piano.
 Organ, guitar, accordion and percussion are excluded from the competition.